gjtorikian/html-proofer/README.md

 }
 ```

-On the CLI, you can provide the `--typhoeus` or `hydra` arguments.
-These are parsed using `JSON.parse` and mapped on top of the default configuration values so that they can be overridden.
+On the CLI, you can provide the `--typhoeus` or `hydra` arguments to set the configurations.
+This is parsed using `JSON.parse` and mapped on top of the default configuration values so that they can be overridden.

 #### Setting `before-request` callback